-Democracy is central to our work at SMAAA.
-Children, parents, staff and Governors have a variety of ways in which their voices can be heard.
+Here at SMAAA, democracy is central to our school day.
+As the new academic year begins children, parents, staff and Governors have a variety of ways in which their voices can be heard.

-Pupils also particiapte in pupil questionnaries and feedback forms.
-They are actively involved in suggesting how they can support others within and around the local and global community e.g. CAFOD, Nugent Care Society or Zoe’s place.
+Pupils also participate in pupil questionnaires and feedback forms.
+They are actively involved in suggesting how they can support others within school, around the local community and also globally e.g. the children get involved in a variety of charity work for organisations such as; CAFOD, Nugent Care Society, Zoe’s place.

-Rules and laws are important, whether they be those that govern our schoolor our country.
-These are referred to often, such as in Collective Worship and are reflecting on behaviour choices.
-Calsses discuss and agree class rules and these rules are reinforced regularily to ensure that all children can learn in a safe environment.
+The new Autumn term is also an important opportunity for our school community to remember why the rule of law is important, whether they be those that govern our school or our country.
+These are referred to often, such as in Collective Worship and when we are reflecting on behaviour choices.
+Classes discuss and agree class rules and these rules are reinforced regularly to ensure that all children can learn in a safe environment.
 Pupils are taught the values behind laws, that govern and protect us as well as consequences for breaking rules.
 Laws and values are reinforced through :

 - visits from authorities such as police and fire services;